Staten Island Ferry: Barberi class

-Andrew J. Barberi was named after the man who coached Curtis High School's football team from the 1950s through the 1970s, while Samuel I. Newhouse was named after the Staten Island Advance's publisher from 1922 to 1979.
+Andrew J. Barberi was named after the man who coached Curtis High School's football team from the 1950s through the 1970s, while Samuel I. Newhouse was named after Samuel Irving Newhouse Sr., the Staten Island Advance's publisher from 1922 to 1979.

 Austen class

-The "Austen class" consists of MV Alice Austen and MV John A. Noble, which were built in 1986 and are commonly referred to as "the Little Boats" or "Mini Barberis".
+The Austen class consists of MV Alice Austen and MV John A. Noble, which were built in 1986 and are commonly referred to as "the Little Boats" or "Mini Barberis".
 Each boat has a crew of nine, carries 1,280 passengers but not cars, is 207 ft long and 40 ft wide, with a draft of 8 ft 6 in, of 499 gross tons, with a service speed of 16 kn, and engines capable of 3,200 horsepower (2.4 MW).
 Their namesakes are Alice Austen (1866–1952), a Staten Island photographer, and John A. Noble (1913–83), a Staten Island marine artist.

 Austen-class vessels usually operate late at night and into the early morning, when ridership is lower.
 Plans call for either the Alice Austen or the John A. Noble to be converted from using low-sulfur diesel as fuel to liquefied natural gas (LNG), in an effort to halve fuel consumption and reduce greenhouse gas emissions by 25 percent.

 Molinari class

-The "Molinari class" consists of MV Guy V. Molinari, MV Sen. John J. Marchi, and MV Spirit of America.
+The Molinari class consists of MV Guy V. Molinari, MV Sen. John J. Marchi, and MV Spirit of America.
 Each boat has a crew of 16, carries a maximum of 4,427 passengers and up to 30 vehicles, is 310 ft long by 70 ft wide, with a draft of 13 ft 10 in, of 2,794 gross tons, with a service speed of 16 kn, and engines capable of 9,000 horsepower (6.7 MW).
 Built by the Marinette Marine Group in Marinette, Wisconsin, they are designed to have a look and ambiance reminiscent of the classic New York ferryboats.